 Insert the VTA arm tower into the armbase.
-Ensure that the height is such, that the top surface of the platform holding cueing device is at the same height as the record.
+Ensure that the height is such, that the bottom surface of the platform holding the cueing device is at the same height as the record.
 Fix it with an Allen key.
-The vertical bearing cups should be at the same height as the record.
 Also check that the VTA adjustment is in the middle position, to allow fine VTA adjustment up and down 5 mm each way.

 With 1.5 mm Allen key, release the small ring which is on the fixing pillar below the VTA arm tower.
 Now it will drop down and touch the armbase.
 Fix the ring again and release the VTA arm tower.
 You now have the correct height but you can freely rotate the VTA arm tower horizontally.
-Rotate it to such a position that the distance from the centre of the record to the centre of the horizontal bearing is 264 mm.
-(Use protractor by gently pulling apart trying to achieve max distance) Now fix VTA arm tower.
-(Fig.3)
+Rotate it to such a position that the distance from the centre of the record to the centre of the horizontal bearing is 300 mm.
+Now fix VTA arm tower.